dannybpoulsen/fmteach-/docs/docs/exercises/interpreter/exer.md

 }
 ```

 1. The initial state of a Whiley program.
-You probably want to look at the file `exercises/exer3/setup.hpp` for how the state is represented
+You probably want to look at the file `exercises/exer3/setup.hpp` and `exercises/execstate/execstate.hpp"` for how the state is represented
 2. Replace this line with your solution

 ## Visitors
 To help you implement your interpreter both IR expressions and IR Instruction have a visitor pattern implemented.
 Look inside `libs/ir/include/instructions.hpp` and  `libs/ir/include/expr.hpp` to see their definitions.

-## Solution Sketch